weixuefeng/developer_plan/README.md

 ### Attract users to Newton ecosystem

-The world has enough gambling and cryptocurrency apps.
+The world has enough gambling and virtual pet Dapps.
 Let's build something different and useful.

 ### Leverage Newton's tech stack

-NewChain, NewIoT, NewAI, etc, as well as our USPs like subchains.
+NewChain, NewIoT, NewAI, etc, as well as our unique selling points like subchains.

 ## How?
 Global Challenge to Build a Community Economy